robb-romans/docs-repo-template/rst/getting-started-content-architecture/getting-started.rst

 and complete the basic operations for using the Cloud Big Data API by using the cURL and the Lava client command line tools.

+For additional details about all of the API operations, see the :ref:`API reference<api-reference>`.

 .. note::
 		You can also access |apiservice| features from the `Rackspace Cloud Control Panel`_.